Air to Water Heat Pumps Explained: The UK's Most Popular System

 Will I need to change my radiators?

 Not necessarily.
-Many existing radiators work fine with a heat pump, particularly if they were slightly oversized for the room (which is common).
-Your installer will calculate whether each radiator can deliver enough heat at the lower flow temperatures a heat pump uses.
-You may need to upsize radiators in some rooms — typically 2-4 out of the total.
+Many existing radiators work fine.
+Your installer will calculate whether each radiator delivers enough heat at lower flow temperatures.
+You may need to upsize 2-4 radiators.

 How long does an air-to-water heat pump last?

-With proper maintenance, 15-20 years for the main unit and compressor.
+With proper maintenance, 15-20 years for the main unit.
 The hot water cylinder can last even longer.
-This is comparable to a gas boiler, though heat pumps tend to require fewer repairs due to having no combustion components.

 Is an air-to-water heat pump noisy?

-The outdoor unit produces 40-50 dB at one metre — similar to a quiet conversation or a humming fridge.
-Indoors, the system is effectively silent as heat is delivered through radiators or UFH with no moving parts in the room.
+The outdoor unit produces 40-50 dB at one metre — similar to a fridge humming.
+Indoors, the system is effectively silent.

 Can I keep my existing hot water cylinder?